 Oil-based paints are a bit tougher to clean.
 If the paint has dried, snip the top part of the carpet with a pair of scissors.
 Next, use hot water and clear liquid dish soap to soften the paint.

 Carpet cleaner, hydrogen peroxide, acetone or paint thinner all work on paint stains.
-However, it’s suggested that you test these solutions on an inconspicuous section of carpet first.
+However, you should test these solutions on an inconspicuous section of carpet first.
 Hydrogen peroxide may discolor dark carpet, so use it only on light carpet.
 Spray your solution of choice on the stain to dampen it.
 You can also pour it onto a damp cloth before pressing it onto the stain to saturate it.
 Let it sit for a few minutes before blotting.
 Continue to saturate and blot until the stain is gone.

 Oil-based paints emit fumes that can be dangerous.
 Before working on oil-based paint stains, make sure your space is well ventilated by opening a window or using a fan.

-FAQs on How to Clean Carpet
+FAQs on How to Deep Clean Carpet